grouparoo/open_source_data_stack_conference/README.md

 ## Get Started

-* This requires Node v12.
+- This requires Node v12.
 This is not available on M1 macs without some [tricks](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g).

-* Install Yarn first with `npm install -g yarn`
+- Install Yarn first with `npm install -g yarn`

-* cp .env.local.example .env.local
+- cp .env.local.example .env.local

-* Update .env.local with our DatoCMS token.
+- Update .env.local with the DatoCMS token.

+## TODO

+- Make a logo and update /public(apple|favicon*|icon*)
+- Set logo in icon-logo.tsx
+- Update twitter-card.png
+- Add page for stack or add to homepage

 # [Original Readme](https://vercel.com/virtual-event-starter-kit)